AdithyaChalla12/GRIP-July-2021/README.md

 # GRIP-July-2021
-It is my work of my Internship I worked for The Sparks Foundation as a Data Science Intern I have worked on Regressions and Exploratory Data Analysis.
+It is my work as part of  Internship I worked for at  The Sparks Foundation as a Data Science Intern I have worked on Regressions and Exploratory Data Analysis.